Sarthak-Nigam/E-Commerce-Dashboard/README.md

 ### 📁 Project Structure
 /E-Commerce Dashboard.pbix: Power BI project file containing the dashboard layout and visualizations.  <br>
-/data/: (Optional) Include any sample datasets if required for testing.

 ### 🌟 Use Cases
 Business Analysts: To analyze sales and customer behavior.  <br>